tornseglare/ShootThemAll/README.md

 This code is rebuilt from the NeonShooter demo by SimonDarksideJ, found here: https://github.com/MonoGame/MonoGame.Samples

+Please note that you must install .NET Core 3.1 Runtime (LTS) for monogame to compile.

 # V1.4
 Fullscreen mode with different resolutions, windowed mode with different sizes and free resizing.
 See lines 42-46 in ShootThemAllGame.cs, they let you test fullscreen and windowed mode quickly.